 A great ski run is sure to put a smile on your face.
 Marc Piscotty

 Alta boasts a lot of classic expert terrain, but it also offers one beautiful bonus to beginners—the “Sunnyside @ Three” program.
-For just $10, you get a lift ticket to access its three most beginner-level lifts: Sunnyside, Albion, and Cecret.
+For a small fee, you can access its two most beginner-level lifts: Sunnyside and Albion any day of the week after 3 p.m.
+More on the ticket packs and season passes for the Sunnyside and Albion lifts can be found here.
 Whether you’re taking advantage of the Sunnyside deal or cruising these lifts all day, they offer almost all green runs (with a couple of blues if you’re feeling wild).
 Ski the gently winding Dipsy-Doodle or Sunnyside runs, enjoying jaw-dropping views of the surrounding peaks as you go.

 Located near the summit of Logan Canyon near Logan, Utah, Beaver Mountain is a family-owned and operated resort that caters to, you guessed it, families.
 With 824 skiable acres, the place isn’t huge (Park City Mountain Resort, for comparison, has 7,300 skiable acres), but beginners and intermediates can find a lot of terrain, and the east-facing slopes make for nice sunny runs in the morning.
 Plus you’ll find 75 percent of the runs are beginner or intermediate, making it very easy to explore the whole area.
 Take Harry’s Dream Lift to the summit, where the Gentle Ben green run will take you from the top to about midway down the mountain, where you can switch to another green run, Blind Bull, which takes you to the lift servicing the other summit, Marge’s Triple.
 From here you have several blue and green options that will keep you busy for the day.